-The expression “Jesus saves us,” does that mean Jesus forgives our sin; or does it mean Jesus removes our sinful nature; or does it mean both?
+- Does the expression “Jesus saves us” mean that Jesus forgives our sin, or does it mean Jesus removes our sinful nature, or does it mean both?

 Is it important that we understand the difference?
-Indeed it is of very great importance that we understand the difference!
+Indeed it is very important that we understand the difference!

 I am not enough of a scholar to know how the difference between the guilt and the power of sin was made known throughout the centuries of the Christian Era.
 But I gain the impression that the general understanding of the Christian redemption was that the Lord Jesus Christ came from Heaven to earth only to forgive our sins.
-If such is the case, it might be well we never were born.
+If that belief is true, it might be well we never were born.